 Disruption, disintermediation, increasing customer expectations, market overcrowding, limited resources, data overload and data security are some of the challenges facing brands today, so it’s no surprise that brand repositioning is increasingly on the agenda.

 Even the largest companies in the world are feeling the heat from disruption by ‘BigTech’.
 Huge and potentially risky M&A deals are the incumbents’ first line of defence, as evidenced by Amazon entering the prescription drugs market when it acquired Pill Pack for $750m in 2018.
 CVS Health and Walgreen Boots Alliance stock dropped over $11bn on the news with CVS responding by buying health insurer Aetna for $69bn to mitigate the threat.
 Boots has now announced it will shed 200 stores in the UK to cut costs.
-Across many sectors, a CEO’s worst nightmare is Amazon, Google or Facebook disrupting their marketplace.
+Across many sectors, a CEO’s worst nightmare is Amazon, Google or Facebook descending on their marketplace.

 BigTech has also transformed customer expectations.
 If Amazon Prime can deliver to you in hours, why do you need the high street?
 Tech players have put consumers in control with 24/7 access to whatever we want, whenever we want it; as well as making us better informed, and more discerning about end-to-end brand experiences.
+The coronavirus pandemic has only accelerated these structural changes.

 But that’s not the end of the bad news for analogue brands.
 Technology is also responsible for crowding out the market, with an abundance of social media, blogs, videos, influencers, emails, texts, and messaging; in addition to advertising media, sponsorship and retail presence.
 There has never been so much noise, yet so much easy access to so many brands, with consumers increasingly promiscuous with their purchases.
 How do brands cut through in this marketplace and keep consumers loyal?